 Upstairs were four ample sized bedrooms, three of which had double beds and two of those had a single bed also.
 I now cannot remember if the fourth had one double or two single beds.
 Regardless, there is plenty of room for plenty of people!

 There is a central heating system which you can use as you need to, free wifi, and well-groomed and immaculate grounds complete with a barbecue and dining area.
 Around the back is another large garden with a heated swimming pool.
+Read more about pool heaters on PoolCleanerHub.
 The pool has a safety cover over it ensuring young people are kept as safe as possible, but it is still a good idea to ensure there is somebody with them just for safety’s sake more than anything.

 Whilst the language barrier was a barrier indeed; we rapidly lost our schooldays French and Pascal didn’t speak English, I think Pascal knew how pleased we were with the property.
 It was large enough for us all, clean and had everything we could possibly need.